subverb/subverb/doc/GivingHelp.md

 For `sourced` subverbs afterwards, the supported commandline-options will be printed.

+In any case, a help-file in the doc-folder can be generated.
+This must be named like the `<subverb>.md` (optionally `<app>-<subverb>.md`), which will be displayed after the aforementioned text has been generated.

 ### commandline options ###

 Commandline options can be specified by [[Variables|$SV_OPTION and $SV_SHORT_OPTION]].